Jayneey/Cheapish/README.md

-# Cheap Goods
+# Cheapish
-Cheap Goods is a p2p platform that enables local products at an affordable rate
+Cheapish is a p2p platform that enables local products at an affordable rate

 ## Installation
 - make sure git and python3 is installed on your local machine, if it ain't installed then do this;